 - Dogs are welcome on property, but must be kept on a leash at all times.
 Only service animals are permitted inside buildings and the Bonsai Exhibition Garden.
 Please be mindful of the gardens and other guests by picking up after your pet.

 - Guests may take photos and videos for personal use.
-All professional photography must be accompanied by a commercial activity permit issued by the National Forests in North Carolina.
+All commercial photography (this excludes professional photography services such as engagement photos, family portraits, etc.) must obtain a special permit issued by the National Forests in North Carolina.
 To procure a permit click here.

 - Garden and landscape plants and organisms are here for everyone to enjoy.
 Please do not pick flowers, seed, fruit or vegetables.
 Plant labels are important for education about the collection and should be left in place.